Bright and Festive Farmhouse Christmas Tour

 Affiliate links may be included for your convenience; my full disclosure policy can be found here.
 If you click through and make a purchase I'll receive a small commission at no extra cost to you!

 My dining room is filled with my collected blue and white transferware, so rather than do something different for the holidays, I decided to enhance the blue and white theme!
 I added a slim flocked tree to one corner and then decorated it with teacups, saucers, small ironstone pitchers and handmade ornaments!
-You can read more about my French farmhouse tree here, and find tutorials for creating the chippy spindles here and the blue Sharpie ornaments here.
-I also shared a video tour of my dining room and this tree on Instagram.
-It's saved to my highlights.
+You can read more details about my French farmhouse tree, and find tutorials for creating the chippy spindles and the blue Sharpie ornaments I've hung on the tree.

 I've had this tree up since before Thanksgiving, and it was so easy to make the transition from Fall to Christmas!
 I exchanged burnt orange and pumpkins for red and green!